Perry White: New 52

-When Superman's identity is exposed by Lois to protect Clark from being blackmailed by a secret conspiracy, Perry fires Clark in a fury of anger and perceived betrayal, accusing Clark of only working at the Planet so that he can profit from his own headlines.
+When Superman's identity is exposed by Lois to protect Clark from being blackmailed by a secret conspiracy, White fires Clark in a fury of anger and perceived betrayal, accusing Clark of only working at the Planet so that he can profit from his own headlines.

 When the Superman of this reality dies, he is replaced by his predecessor from the pre-Flashpoint universe, while Mister Mxyzptlk uses his powers to impersonate Clark Kent and convince everyone that the previous revelation of Superman's identity was an elaborate hoax.
 This storyline culminates in the displaced Lois and Clark merging with their counterparts in this universe, creating a new timeline where Lois and Clark leave the Planet to raise their newborn son Jon Kent.

-Superman later confesses his secret identity to White, but Manchester Black erases this knowledge from him and the public soon after.
+When Lex Luthor and Manchester Black erase all public knowledge of Superman's secret identity, White is the first to demonstrate what will happen if anyone is reminded of this secret.
+Black's telepathic command nearly causes White to have a seizure as his brain can no longer accept the idea that Superman and Clark Kent are the same person.
+Some time later, White is elected mayor of Metropolis.